MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/enable-disable-check-policies.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-eq-2019](../../includes/version-vs-gt-eq-2019.md)]

 Team Foundation Version Control (TFVC) administrators can add check-in policy requirements.
 These check-in policies require the user to take actions when they conduct a check-in to source control.
-For example a user can be required to associate a work item with a changeset.
+For example, users can be required to associate work items with changesets.

-Prior to enabling or disabling check-in policies, you must first create a check-in policy.
+Prior to enabling or disabling check-in policies, you must first create the check-in policies.
 For more information, see [Add check-in policies](add-check-policies.md).
 The following procedure describes how to enable or disable check-in policies for your project.

 ## Prerequisites